dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 If a typical blog has multiple related posts, rows for these posts will duplicate the blog's information, leading to the so-called "cartesian explosion" problem.
 As more one-to-many relationships are loaded, the amount of duplicated data may grow and adversely affect the performance of your application.

 EF allows you to specify that a given LINQ query should be *split* into multiple SQL queries.
-Instead of JOINs, split queries perform an additional SQL query for each included one-to-many navigation:
+Instead of JOINs, split queries generate an additional SQL query for each included one-to-many navigation:

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs?name=AsSplitQuery&highlight=5)]

-This will produce the following SQL:
+It will produce the following SQL:

 ```sql
 SELECT [b].[BlogId], [b].[OwnerId], [b].[Rating], [b].[Url]